Tomorrow Is Another Day (1951 American film)

-Tomorrow Is Another Day is a 1951 crime drama film noir directed by Felix E. Feist and starring Ruth Roman and Steve Cochran.
-An ex-convict who thinks he killed a man goes into hiding with a woman whose boyfriend is the man he supposedly killed.
+Tomorrow Is Another Day is a 1951 American crime drama film noir directed by Felix E. Feist and starring Ruth Roman and Steve Cochran.

 Plot

 Convicted of murdering his abusive father at age 13, Bill Clark is freed after 18 years behind bars.
 On his release, Bill meets Dan Monroe, who seems to be friendly, but is angered when he discovers that Monroe is a reporter exploiting Bill for a sensational story about the released "boy killer."
 Now wary of people and unused to women, Bill is attracted to taxi dancer Cathy "Cay" Higgins, who initially rejects his advances.
 After he gifts her a watch and they tour the city together, she invites him up to her apartment.
 There, the couple is confronted by George Conover, Cathy's estranged boyfriend, who orders Bill to leave and pulls a gun.
 Bill attacks Conover and gets hold of the gun, but is knocked unconscious.
 Cathy retrieves the gun, shooting Conover when he moves toward her.
 The badly wounded man staggers out of the apartment and hails a cab.
 When Bill comes to, he finds Cathy packing to leave.

 Cathy informs Bill that Conover is actually a New York police detective and urges him to go his own way, believing that the policeman would not want publicity from pressing charges for the shooting.
 She tells him she is going to her brother's home in New Jersey, to lie low.
 Later, Bill discovers that Conover has been hospitalized and that his assailant is being sought.
 Terrified that he may be responsible, he tracks Cathy down at her brother's home.

 When she realizes that Bill has no memory of what happened, Cathy leads him to believe that he had shot Conover just before passing out.
 After hearing a radio report on Conover's death, the two resolve to go on the lam together.
 Cathy's brother allows them to borrow his car to cross the state line.
 At a diner, the couple abandon the brother's car and manage to stow away in an auto mounted on a car carrier.
 Initially at odds with each other, the couple's feelings begin to warm and Bill persuades Cathy to marry him under assumed names.